The Armchair Traveler Ritual

 The Mystery of the Three Waterfalls

-After the beautiful approach, you finally reach the main event.
-Unlike the roaring, deafening falls of Horsetail up the road, these waterfalls are medium-sized, incredibly pretty, and have that perfect, relaxing sound that isn't too overpowering.
+After the long, beautiful approach, you finally reach the main event.
+Unlike the roaring, deafening falls of Horsetail up the road, these waterfalls are medium-sized, incredibly pretty, and have that perfect, relaxing trickling sound that isn't too overpowering.

-📖 Shauna's Journal: The Missing Third Fall
+📖 Shauna's Journal: The Missing Fall

 "So, the trail is called 'Three Falls.'
 The first is a lovely multi-tiered cascade.
 The second is a powerful plunge.
 But the third?
 I hiked a long ways past the second big waterfall, and the trail was pretty dry and seemed to be heading away from the river.
 I even tried verifying on Google Maps and couldn't find one!
 My official verdict: I think they are counting the first multi-tiered area as Falls 1 & 2, making the big plunge Fall 3!
 Let me know if you ever find another one up higher!"